-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

 As NPR's Sylvia Poggioli reports, Strauss-Kahn had argued for softening the austerity measures associated with the bailouts of Greece, Ireland and Portugal.

-Sylvia Poggioli, NPR News.
+POGGIOLI: Sylvia Poggioli, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.